-Web marketers have pretty much always lived by the rule “content is king,” but that rings true more than ever in 2016.
+Web marketers have pretty much always lived by the rule “content is king,” but that rings true more than ever today.
 As I wrote in this post, SEO is dying because writing regular content that is focused on providing value to the reader is going to automatically optimize your pages for search engines.

 You don’t need an SEO company.
 What you need is a writer who knows how to write content for marketing.

 In fact, SEO only exists as a concept because of content.
 Content is king.

 Content Marketing is all about using content to help people find you.

 If your entire marketing funnel has various stages, they would be: Awareness, Interest, Desire, and Action.
 This is the AIDA model, which was created by E. St. Elmo Lewis in 1898.
 Perhaps unsurprisingly, people haven’t changed all that much and this still works today.

 - Awareness – the customer is aware of the existence of your brand.